-While the professional road-show version of “High School Musical” can’t at this point be considered the “Start of Something New" -- one of many hit songs that catapulted the 2006 Disney Channel movie to unprecedented success on DVD, CD and as an arena concert tour -- it’s certainly an inevitable and well-produced extension of something big.
+While the professional road-show version of “High School Musical” can’t at this point be considered the “Start of Something New” — one of many hit songs that catapulted the 2006 Disney Channel movie to unprecedented success on DVD, CD and as an arena concert tour — it’s certainly an inevitable and well-produced extension of something big.
 Large, loud and likable, the show is faithful to its source, amping up both volume and cheeriness with a cast of 34, while acing the high school milieu with genuinely impressive design work.
 By its closing number, celebrating both individualism and togetherness, “HSM” has managed to become sheer ebullience.